ADOT: Weekend freeway travel advisory in the Phoenix area

-Improvement projects on several Phoenix-area freeways will require closures or lane restrictions this weekend, according to the Arizona Department of Transportation (ADOT).
-Drivers should allow extra time and check on alternate routes while the following scheduled weekend freeway restrictions are in place along Phoenix-area freeways:
+Improvement projects on several Phoenix-area freeways will require closures or lane restrictions this weekend, Oct.
+14-17, according to the Arizona Department of Transportation (ADOT).
+Drivers should allow extra time and plan alternate routes, especially for travel to or from the Tucson or Casa Grande areas on Interstate 10.

+Weather permitting, the following freeway restrictions are scheduled this weekend along Phoenix-area freeways:

+Westbound I-10 closed between US 60 (Superstition Freeway) and State Route 143 (Hohokam Expressway) near Sky Harbor Airport from 10 p.m.
+Friday, Oct.
+14 to 4 a.m.
+Monday, Oct.
+17 for the I-10 Broadway Curve Improvement Project.
+Westbound US 60 ramps to westbound I-10 closed.
+Westbound I-10 on-ramps at Elliot, Baseline and Broadway roads closed.
+Westbound US 60 on-ramps at McClintock Drive, Rural Road and Mill Avenue closed.
+Southbound SR 143 closed at I-10 (Southbound SR 143 ramp to westbound I-10 will remain open).
+Southbound SR 143 on-ramp at University Drive closed.
+Westbound I-10 Detour: Allow extra travel time.
+Westbound I-10 traffic can detour on eastbound US 60 to northbound Loop 101 (Price Freeway) and use westbound Loop 202 (Red Mountain Freeway) to reach I-10 (and Sky Harbor Airport) beyond the closure.
+Also: Eastbound I-10 narrowed to two lanes between 48th Street and Broadway Road from 10 p.m.
+Friday, Oct.
+14 to 4 a.m.
+Monday, Oct.
+17. Note: Northbound SR 143 off-ramp at University Drive closed from 10 p.m.
+Friday to 4 a.m.
+Sunday, Oct.
+16.

 ADOT plans and constructs new freeways, additional lanes and other improvements in the Phoenix area as part of the Regional Transportation Plan for the Maricopa County region.
 Projects are funded in part by Proposition 400, a dedicated sales tax approved by Maricopa County voters in 2004.